gowthamrao/rameritrade/README.md

 2. Use limit orders with limit prices far outside the current bid/ask
 3. Enter very small quantities that won’t put much capital at risk

-FOR OPTIONS 1 AND 2, BE SURE TO CANCEL ORDERS USING `order_cancel` OR THROUGH THE TD WEBSITE
+FOR OPTIONS 1 AND 2, BE SURE TO CANCEL ORDERS USING `td_cancelOrder` OR THROUGH THE TD WEBSITE

 ## Installation